juanpc2018/Batman-Arkham-Asylum-Game-of-the-Year-Edition-GOTY-Linux/README.md

 ------------------------

 Game complains twice that 1050 Ti is Not recommended when activating PhysX, because that GPU did Not exist, </br>
-but works Flawless 99% of the time. </br>
+but works Flawless 99% of the time with PhysX NORMAL setting. </br>
-sometimes GPU' ive tested have frame drops "less than 50fps" at 3440x1440 with all Max. + PhysX </br>
+All GPU's i've tested have frame drops "10fps" in some parts of the game with PhysX set to HIGH "Requires 2x GPU's" </br>
+at the beggining, steam falling, and outside the asylym 4% of the Game, has severe frame drops with HIGH 1x GPU, but works ok with PhysX Normal. </br>
+No matter what GPU, performance drops. </br>

+[AMD HD 7950](https://www.techpowerup.com/gpu-specs/radeon-hd-7950.c307) = [GTX 1050 Ti](https://www.techpowerup.com/gpu-specs/geforce-gtx-1050-ti.c2885) but... when PhysX is Enabled, 1050-Ti is Far better. </br>
+without PhysX removes [Smoke/Fog & particles](https://www.youtube.com/watch?v=ceD4bFi-zk0&t=9s) </br>

+Running the game without Vsync is pointless, unless its a Benchmark. </br>
+generates more fps = consumes more energy = more heat = louder fans but monitor cannot display. </br>

 Does Not require installing PhysX driver, Lutris/EA/Batman installs PhysX 9.14 </br>
-smoke & particles are working "out of the box", with some occacional frame drops </br>
+smoke & particles work ok "out of the box", with some occacional frame drops with NORMAL setting. </br>
 [PhysX v9.12.10](https://www.nvidia.com/en-us/drivers/physx/9_12_1031/physx-9-12-1031-legacy-driver/) Legacy **</br>
 [PhysX v9.13.06](https://www.nvidia.com/en-us/drivers/physx/physx-9-13-0604-legacy-driver/) Legacy * </br>
 [PhysX v9.13.12](https://www.nvidia.com/en-us/drivers/physx/9_13_1220/physx-9-13-1220-driver/) * </br>